jordanwatson1/Java/README.md

 # Java
-Projects I have completed throughout my bachelors in Computer Science.
+Some of the projects I have completed throughout my undergrad in Computer Science.
+Specifically Java.